 L-Interrogazzjoni blurs the lines of reality and superbly messes with our heads

 When I first read that Alfred Buttigieg’s L-Interrogazzjoni would be held in a private villa, instead of the usual theatre space, I had two reactions.
-I was intrigued, of course, because everyone enjoys an element of ‘the different’, especially with our entertainment.
+I was intrigued, of course, because everyone enjoys an element of ‘the different’, especially in Malta’s theatre scene.

 However, I admit that I also viewed it more as a gimmick to pique audience interest than a device that was integral to L-Interrogazzjoni itself.
 Turns out I was wrong and, as it was immediately apparent from the very first few seconds of the introductory scene, the choice of venue is indeed integral to the delivery of the play itself.